 Volume Of Leads (Last Month)

-Google Adwords: 37
+Google AdWords: 37

-Google Local Service Ads: 102 total billable leads (google scrubbed 20 bad leads)
+Google Local Service Ads: 102 total billable leads (Google scrubbed 20 bad leads)

-We believe just like Adwords when they started leads are cheap, and there isnt really any competition STILL compared to what it will be like in the future.
+We believe just like AdWords when they first started, that leads are cheap, and there STILL really isn’t any competition compared to what it will be like in the near future.